7r1UMPH/7r1UMPH.github.io/backup/hmv_Arroutada.md

 Press 'q' or Ctrl-C to abort, almost any other key for status john11           (shellfile.ods)
 1g 0:00:00:08 DONE (2025-02-08 16:53) 0.1177g/s 1967p/s 1967c/s 1967C/s lachina..idiot
-Use the '--show --format=ODF' options to display all of the cracked passwords reliably Session completed.
+Use the "--show --format=ODF" options to display all of the cracked passwords reliably Session completed.

 ```